shopware/docs/guides/plugins/plugins/checkout/document/add-custom-document-type.md

 So first of all we're creating the new document type with the `technical_name` "example".
 Make sure to save the ID here, since you're going to need it for the following translations.

-Afterwards we're inserting the translations, one for german, one for english.
+Afterwards we're inserting the translations, one for German, one for English.
 For this we're using the `Shopware\Core\Migration\Traits\ImportTranslationsTrait`, which adds the helper method `importTranslation`.
 There you have to supply the translation table and an instance of `Shopware\Core\Migration\Traits\Translations`.
 The latter accepts two constructor parameters:

-* An array of german translations, plus the respective ID column
+* An array of German translations, plus the respective ID column
-* An array of english translations, plus the respective ID column
+* An array of English translations, plus the respective ID column

   It will then take care of properly inserting those translations.